Integration Partner Widgets

 • Widget ID: Unique identifier for your widget

-Note: You can specify one or both view types.
+Note: You can specify one, two, or all three view types.
 At least one view type must be selected.
-Teams can enable your widget separately for person and company views based on their needs.
+Teams can enable your widget separately for each view type based on their needs.

 3. Approval Process